atok624/Purpool-Chat-Application/README.md

 ### Key Features <a name="key-features"></a>

 ```
-- User Authentication: Secure login and signup pages for user authentication.
+- User Authentication: Secure signin and signup pages for user authentication.
 - Main Chat Interface: A dynamic and interactive main chat page where users can communicate seamlessly.
 ```